 to access the server.

-firewall initiates a data connection with the FTP server.
-By default,
+in which the firewall initiates a data connection with the FTP server.

-the firewall uses FTP active mode, in which the FTP server initiates
+By default, the firewall uses FTP active mode, in which the FTP

-schedule, you must perform this step after committing the template
+export schedule, you must perform this step after committing the

-configuration to the firewalls.
-After the template commit, log in
+template configuration to the firewalls.
+After the template commit, log